karlpodesta/azure-batch-hpc-lab/README.md

 7. Create a workstation (and connect to it)

 ### 2.1 Login to Azure
-You can access Azure via <a href"https://portal.azure.com">https://portal.azure.com</a>.
+You can access Azure via <a href="https://portal.azure.com">https://portal.azure.com</a>.
 You may have a subscription already.
 If not, you can sign up for a subscription.

 ### 2.2 Create an Azure Batch account (or use an existing one)
 In the Azure Portal, go to "+ New", type "Azure Batch", and select "Batch Service".
-Click "create" and enter an account name, and a resource group where this Azure Batch account will live.
+Click "Create" and enter an account name, and a resource group where this Azure Batch account will live.
 Full details for creating an Azure Batch account are at this link: <a href="https://docs.microsoft.com/en-us/azure/batch/batch-account-create-portal">Create Azure Batch</a>.

 ### 2.3 Create an Azure Storage account (or use an existing one)
 In the Azure Portal, go to "Storage accounts", click "+ Add", and enter the details.
 You should only need to enter a "Name" and a "Resource Group" - the other default values should be fine.